Nevada third to vote, still up for grabs for 2020 Democrats

 For now, Lemus said, he’s “comfortable enough with all the front-runners” and doesn’t “really feel a need to latch onto anybody.”

 Activists and politicians on the ground say Castro, the only Latino in the race, has impressed people and might have enough supporters show up to caucus for him to be awarded some delegates.
 But his chances of winning Nevada’s caucuses are slim.
-New Jersey Sen. Cory Booker, who has a mother that lives in Las Vegas and has developed his own local ties, might also have a stronger showing than in other early states but still hasn’t come close to breaking into the top tier.
+New Jersey Sen. Cory Booker, whose mother lives in Las Vegas and who has developed his own local ties, might also have a stronger showing than in other early states but still hasn’t come close to breaking into the top tier.

 Gary L. Gregory, a 71-year-old Democrat who lives in the Las Vegas suburb of Henderson, said his chief concern is a candidate’s ability to win against Donald Trump.